Harshil-Kapoor/NetCoreBlog/README.md

-# NetCoreBlog
+# NETCoreBlog
-A blog based on .NET Core MVC, and REST API.
+A Blog created on .NET Core 5.0, implementing MVC pattern and REST APIs.